devhub/api/sections/sites.md

     PUT /api/v2/sites/:id/

 You can `PUT` a partial or full object to the detail endpoint to update/change values on the Site object.
 If using a partial object, you must insure that the primary site `id` is part of the payload.

+## Disabling / enabling a site

+### Disabling a site

+To disable an active site and clear all cache references to the domain, use the `DELETE` method on the Site detail endpoint.

+    DELETE /api/v2/sites/:id/

+### Enabling a site

+To enable a currently disabled site, you will set the param for `deleted` to `False` using the [Site update endpoint](#updating-a-site).